 Texture and Feel

 The texture of a macchiato is thinner, with the espresso dominating the overall feel.
 On the other hand, a latte has a creamier texture due to the additional milk and microfoam layer.
 This creaminess contributes to the smooth flavor profile and offers a pleasant mouthfeel, making lattes easier to enjoy for coffee newcomers.
+If you're a café owner or coffee enthusiast aiming to craft these beverages with precision, it's essential to have the right equipment.
+To get that authentic taste and texture, considering an upgrade to a Professional espresso maker for sale could be an excellent investment in your coffee journey.

 When it comes to caffeine content, a 16-ounce latte contains around 173 mg of caffeine, similar to a cappuccino.
 However, a macchiato has considerably less caffeine, with about 85 mg in a 2-ounce serving.
 This difference is important for those looking to manage their caffeine intake throughout the day.